neha-dixit0236/csci062finalproject/README.md

 ## How to Run the Code

 - To run the console version, execute `BetterWrapped.java`.
+See the [Execution Instructions](#execution-instructions) section for details.
 - To run the JavaFX GUI version, execute `BetterWrappedGUILauncher.java` (macOS only).
-See the GUI section for details.
+See the [GUI](#graphical-user-interface) section for details.

 ## Project Structure
 ```